-Housing Is A Human Right has examined campaign contributions to three No on Prop 10 committees: Californians for Responsible Housing, Californians for Affordable Housing, and No on 10: A Flawed Initiative.
+Housing Is A Human Right examined campaign contributions to three No on Prop 10 committees: Californians for Responsible Housing, Californians for Affordable Housing, and No on 10: A Flawed Initiative.
 All were significantly involved in the defeat of Prop 10 this November.

 Prop 10 would have repealed statewide restrictions on rent control and allowed communities to expand rent control policies.
 Even though the ballot measure was not approved, it won in key regions that are among the hardest hit by California’s housing affordability and homeless crises: the City of Los Angeles, San Francisco, and Alameda County.